Leirion Gaylor Baird

-Leirion Gaylor Baird is an American politician.
-Since the 2019 election, she has been the mayor of Lincoln, Nebraska, where she previously served as a city councilwoman.
+Leirion Gaylor Baird (born June 18, 1971) is an American politician who has served as the 52nd mayor of Lincoln, Nebraska, since 2019.

 Early life and education

 Gaylor Baird grew up in Portland, Oregon; her parents were public school teachers.
 She completed a Bachelor of Arts in history from Yale College in 1993.
 She earned a Master of Science in comparative social policy from University of Oxford in 1997.

 Career

 Baird began her career as a management consultant, working also as a city budget and policy analyst.
 She was the director of an after-school and summer program in San Francisco.
 Upon moving to Lincoln, Nebraska, she was appointed to the Lincoln/Lancaster County Planning Commission and helped develop its 2040 Comprehensive Plan.
 She was elected to the Lincoln City Council as a city-wide representative in May 2013 and was, at the time, its only female member.
 She won reelection in 2017.

 Following the ratification of a term limit amendment by referendum, Baird announced her intention to succeed incumbent three-term Mayor Chris Beutler.
 Affiliated with the Democratic Party, she officially ran as a nonpartisan candidate due to municipal election law.
 She won the election for mayor on May 7, 2019, against Republican-affiliated Cyndi Lamm.
 She was sworn in on May 20, 2019, alongside the new city council.